melmink/surfs_up/README.md

 ## Summary
 ### Synopsis and Additional Queries
-The data provides that the temeraures in Oahu, Hawaii are warmer in the month of June than they are in the month od December.
+The data provides that the temeraures in Oahu, Hawaii are warmer in the month of June than they are in the month of December.

 - #### Precipitation
     - Query the data for the amount of precipitaion for each month.